mikegratton/dim/README.md

 `_`, `*` and space as multiplication, `/` as division, and `^` as exponentiation, as well as parentheses.

-The symbol tables differ very slightly from the standard so that only ASCII characters are used.
+The symbol tables differ very slightly from the standard, avoiding non-ASCII characters.

 | Prefix | Magnitude |
 |--------|-----------|